OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Asking the user for confirmation if a large number of emails is going to be sent by instruction of a model

  Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?

 * MINPRIVILEGE.
 Minimize privileges, for example by not connecting a model to an e-mail facility, to prevent it from sending out wrong information to others.